JpMunhozOliveira/JpMunhozOliveira/README.md

 ### 👋Hi there, I'm João Pedro

-- Unity game developer 🎮
+- Game developer 🎮
-- Front-end developer (in progress)🌐

 I absolutely love taking on creative and challenging projects that help me learn new things and hone my programming skills. 💪🏼💻🚀

 On my GitHub profile, you'll find some of the projects I've developed and the contributions I've made to open-source projects.
 Feel free to explore and add your own comments and suggestions! 🙌🏼